ShatakshiRanjan/Computer-Vision-Hand-Tracker/README.md

 # Computer-Vision-Hand-Tracker
 Computer vision hand tracker allowing users to draw on screen using their fingertips for intuitive and immersive digital interaction.
+- Requires an environment (env) to run opencv